thomascamminady/fairness_im_maschinellen_lernen_observableframework/src/en_08_variable_entscheidungsgrenze_2_populationen.md

 # Variable Decision Boundaries for Two Population Groups

-The dataset used so far consists of data from two population groups: the old group (older than 30 years) and the young group (younger than 30 years).
+The dataset used so far consists of data from two population groups: the Purple Population and the Green Population.

 In the following two histograms, the data of both population groups are shown separately.
 The bank can choose different decision boundaries for both population groups - but doesn't have to.